In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 It is also front-wheel drive only, so you won’t be able to go off-road in rougher areas.

-Ultimately, the Fiat Ducato is one of the most affordable camper vans to convert, costing between €31,000 and €44,000 for a new camper van.
+Ultimately, the Fiat Ducato is one of the most affordable Campervans to convert into a Campervan, costing between €31,000 and €44,000 for a new Campervan.
 Of course, older and used models will be even more affordable.

 Ford Transit

-Ford is another major American brand of utility camper vans ideal for camper van conversions.
-Their Transit model replaced the Econoline and Club Wagon to offer a reliable, comfortable, and affordable option for van life.
+Ford is another major American brand of utility Campervans ideal for Campervan conversions.
+Their Transit model replaced the Econoline and the Club Wagon to offer a reliable, comfortable, and affordable option for van life.

-Both models have interior ceilings high enough (three roof height options) for you to stand upright.
+Both models have sufficiently high interior ceilings (three roof height options) so you can stand upright.

-One advantage of the Ford Transit over the Fiat Ducato is that the 2020 model features intelligent all-wheel drive to improve your van's traction on snow, ice, and mud.
+One of the advantages of the Ford Transit over the Fiat Ducato is that the 2020 model comes with intelligent all-wheel drive to improve your van’s traction on snow, ice, and mud.

-It doesn't have many features, but that may not be a priority for your van conversion, especially if you spend more time relaxing in your van or adventuring from your campsite rather than driving for long periods.
+It doesn’t have many features, but that might not be a priority for your van conversion, especially if you spend more time relaxing in your van or heading out on adventures from your campsite rather than driving for long periods.

-However, the Transit does have a premium stereo system with smartphone connectivity.
+However, the Transit features a premium stereo system with smartphone connectivity.

 VW Crafter

-Volkswagen has long been a classic brand in vanlife, with vintage models like the Westfalia and VW bus that have been Instagram highlights over the past decades.
+Volkswagen has long been a classic brand in Vanlife, with old-school models like the Westfalia and the VW bus that have been Instagram highlights over the past decades.

-The VW Crafter is designed more as a camper van, with higher roofs and ceilings and a more modern body.
+The VW Crafter is designed more like a Campervan, with higher roofs and interior ceilings and a more modern body.

-The Volkswagen Crafter van is available in three different lengths and heights, so you can choose the model that best fits your needs.
+The Volkswagen Crafter van is available in three different lengths and heights, so you can choose the model that best suits your needs.

-VW has also perfectly prepared the van models for work and van conversions, with 14 built-in recessed tie-down rings in the floor, an interior roof rack, and tie-down rails on both walls.
+VW has also perfectly prepared the van models for work and van conversions, with 14 recessed tie-down rings integrated into the floor, an internal roof rack, and tie-down rails on both walls.

-Inside, you will find you won't really need to make modifications to make driving comfortable, with built-in storage for your devices, water and coffee cups, sunglasses, and much more.
+Inside the cabin, you will find that you really don’t need to make any modifications to make driving comfortable, with integrated storage for your devices, water and coffee cups, sunglasses, and much more.

-The cost of a new VW Crafter varies significantly depending on the model you choose and where you buy it, since Volkswagen is a European company.
+The cost of a new VW Crafter varies considerably depending on the model you choose and where you buy it, since Volkswagen is a European company.

-However, it has been around for some time and you will likely find many new and used Crafter vans available here in the United States.
+However, it has been around for some time and you will probably find many new and used Crafter vans available here in the United States.

 Renault Trafic